bobbimanners/mdttool/README.md

 This command builds a MicroDrive/Turbo partition table from scratch.

 The partition table embeds the physical drive parameters - the number of cylinders, heads and sectors.
-It also encodes the setting for Apple IIgs ROM01 and ROM03.
+It also encodes the setting for the DMA mode (off, Apple //e, Apple IIgs ROM01 or Apple IIgs ROM03.)

 When creating a new CF card image in this way, MDTTool will use the hard-coded defaults for cylinders, heads, sectors and GS ROM version.
 These defaults were copied from typical 512MB CF card.

-You can override these with the `-C`, `-H`, `-S` and `-G` command line options.
+You can override these with the `-C`, `-H`, `-S` and `-D` command line options.
 The heads always seems to be set to 16 and the number of sectors to 63.
 However the number of cylinders depends on the size of the CF card in question.